Originally published in Right Startups. In the world of business there is nothing more valuable…

 If you’ve already raised VC funding or are looking for your first round, it’s time to switch over to a GAAP-compliant accounting solution—if you haven’t already.
 Investors expect this and it’s a useful tool for your company as well.

-For those of you unfamiliar with GAAP compliance, let me bring you up to speed.
-Generally Accepted Accounting Principles (GAAP) is accounting on the full accrual method, in accordance with accounting rules that are “generally accepted” by accounting and finance professionals across the board.
+For those of you unfamiliar with the essentials of GAAP compliance, let me bring you up to speed.
+Generally Accepted Accounting Principles (GAAP) is financial accounting on the full accrual method, in accordance with accounting standards that are “generally accepted” by accounting and finance professionals across the board.
 These accounting rules have primarily been formulated—and are guided by—the FASB (Financial Standards Accounting Board) and the American Institute of Certified Public Accountants.

 The rules may slightly change over time but the result is always the same: financial reports that are accurate and consistent, and thus comparable.
-GAAP compliance works to guarantee that you have the kind of error-free and transparent financials that will help you to make informed decisions for your company, and reassure potential investors and partners that they are seeing a consistent picture of your company.
-It’s a way to track and present your company’s financial activities in a way that is acceptable and meaningful.
+GAAP compliance works to guarantee that you have the kind of error-free and transparent financial reporting that will help you to make informed decisions for your company, and reassure potential investors and partners that they are seeing a consistent picture of your company.
+It’s a way to track and present your company’s financial activities, income and transactions in a way that is acceptable and meaningful.

 So how can your company benefit from GAAP compliance?